isw-kudos/huddo-docs/docs/boards/howto/dependencies.md

 1. Open the `Timeline` view of your board.
 2. Ensure that the parent and child tasks for the dependency you want to create are scheduled and appear on the timeline.
-3. Dependencies can be created in either direction.
-To create a dependency from the parent to the child (parent waits for child to be completed first), first hover the cursor over the parent of the intended dependency to see the add dependency drag icons.
+3. Dependencies can be created from child (starting task) to parent (ending task).
+The parent waits for child to be completed first.
+To create a new dependency, first hover the cursor over a task to see the add dependency drag icon appear on the bottom right edge (a blue arrow).
-4. Hover over the left red icon, click and drag the icon to the intended dependency child task.
-An arrow will be drawn as you drag, and the task you have dragged onto will have a red highlighted border:
+4. Hover over the arrow icon, then click and drag it to the intended parent dependency task.
+An arrow will be drawn as you drag, and the task you have dragged onto will have a blue highlighted border.
 5. Drop the icon onto the intended task and the dependency relationship will be created.
     - Note that if the icon is dragged and dropped onto a task that is already a dependency of the originating task, then nothing will happen.